 The MH-5 is not a mountain bike in the true sense of the word.
 It does have its limitations.
 But for a fun bike for commuting on, or weekend riding on forest trails, it does the job without fuss.

-I personally can’t think of another ebike at this price, that offers the same value.
+y can’t think of another bike at this price, that offers the same value.
 I know a couple of people who already own these bikes and they are very pleased with the ongoing reliability and performance.

 If you’re after a cheap mid-drive electric mountain bike, the Ebco MH-5 is certainly worth a look.